reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

 #### Dispatch

-The Redux store has a method called `dispatch`.
-The only way to update the state is to call `store.dispatch()` and pass in an action object.
+The Redux store has a method called `dispatch`. **The only way to update the state is to call `store.dispatch()` and pass in an action object**.
 The store will run its reducer function and save the new state value inside, and we can call `getState()` to retrieve the updated value:

 ```js
 store.dispatch({ type: 'counter/increment' })